Three credits. Two class periods and one 2-hour laboratory period. Taught with TURF 1100. Guillard

 Students will be responsible for planning, producing, and marketing a nursery crop.
 Students may use private facilities or the Ratcliffe Hicks C.R.
 Burr Teaching Nursery.

 The study of flower arrangement as an art form with emphasis on historical background, artistic principles, color harmony, and care of perishable media.
 Individual expression is encouraged in the creation of floral composition.
+A fee of $75 is charged for this course.

 In-depth study of post-harvest requirements for specialized floral crops.
 Exposure to novel floral materials with an emphasis on special events and wedding designs.
 Mass marketing, retail price structuring and mass-production concepts are covered.
+A fee of $75 is charged for this course.

 Three credits.
-Taught concurrently with HORT 3540.
+Taught with HORT 3540.
 Bonelli

 Techniques and concepts essential in managing and operating a garden center.
 Topics include goal setting, retailing, finance, business planning and pricing.